keithalewis/papers/ct.md

 A _partition_ of a set is a collection of disjoint subsets whos union equals the set.

-_Execise 8.
+_Exercise 8.
 If `R` is an equivalence relation, then the equivalence classes form a partion of `A`_.

 #### Some Properties of _Set_